cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 The core business for the company is the sale of SDKs used to manipulate documents (predominantly in PDF format).

-SDKs support a variety of platforms (iOS, Android, Windows and Web) and are embedded in client applications written and maintained by customers.
+SDKs support a variety of platforms (iOS, Android, Windows and Web) and are embedded in client applications written and maintained by our customers.

 ## The Project

 PSPDFKit Server’s codebase is more than 5 years old and has grown organically over time thanks to the work of people with different expertise and background.

-Domain-wise, the application manages the lifetime of a document, allowing our customers to build specific workflows on top of a set of primitives: documents, content layers, annotations of different types, and permission sets.
-At a very high level, a user can open a document, perform an arbitrary set of actions, get real time updates on what other users are doing on that document, and close it with changes automatically and efficiently stored.
+Domain-wise, the application manages the lifetime of a document, allowing our customers to build specific workflows on top of a small set of primitives: documents, content layers, annotations of different types, and permission sets.
+At a very high level, a user can open a document, perform an arbitrary set of actions (optionally leveraging real-time collaboration with other users), and finish their session with changes automatically and efficiently stored.

 Due to the way the product is sold and operated, it has a few key properties that make it different from most projects I’ve ever worked on:

 1. It’s both CPU and memory intensive due to the amount of operations performed on PDF files.
 The component that interacts with PDF files is run as binary daemon and maintained by a different team.
 2. The application has optional components that are activated depending on specific configuration options.
 For example, one can enable an entire caching layer based on Redis.
 3. Features can be turned on and off remotely via our licensing infrastructure.
-3. The release is shipped as a Docker image to be operated on premise by the customer.
-This means that there’s no immediate visibility over performance or direct monitoring and we strive to minimise the operational complexity of the end product.
+4. The release is shipped as a Docker image to be operated on premise by the customer.
+This property has two implications: first, it means that we don't have direct access to performance monitoring or visibility over runtime issues.
+Second, it drives us to minimise the operational complexity of the end product: for example, we don't leverage the native Erlang/Elixir distribution because that would complicate deployment for our customers.

 ## Onboarding results